MicLieg/LinuxGSM-Docs/game-servers/unreal-tournament-99.md

 `/home/user/serverfiles/System/ut99server.ini`

-You can change most of these settings in a browser by enabling the webserver and putting in settings there.&#x20;
+You can change most of these settings in a browser by enabling the webserver and putting in settings there.

 ```
 [Engine.GameReplicationInfo]
 ServerName=
 ShortName=
 AdminName=
 AdminEmail=